 From positives and negatives to fractions, decimals, and square roots, you should know how to perform all the basic operations on all real numbers.
-This means adding, subtracting, multiplying, dividing, taking powers of, and taking roots of numbers.
+These operations include adding, subtracting, multiplying, dividing, taking powers of, and taking roots of numbers.
 The order of operations is the way in which you perform these operations.